1st in a series of investigations around the music industry record business death and the crime scene worthy of a CSI drama.

 How many articles do we need to read about the record industry chance of survival?
 Here is the first in a series of reviews of the record business that will look at the industry through strategic frameworks that many businesses and executives rely on to frame market opportunity, identify competition, and manage business risk.

-Let’s look at this corpse and I hope we can all discover this business was dead in the mid 70s and has been on life support, it never had a healthy outlook, and we have put up with a façade for too long.
+Let’s look at this corpse and I hope we can all discover this business was dead in the mid-70s and has been on life support, it never had a healthy outlook, and we have put up with a façade for too long.

-New posts will evaluate the record business using industry and business frameworks like: Michael Porter’s Five Forces Analysis, the ever-present SWOT (strengths, weaknesses, opportunities, threats) analysis, and Boston Consulting Group Matrix.
 I’m game for other frameworks to enter the discussion and happy to see how others might analyze this crime and against the music fan, the music artist, and the art of music.

-So part 1, the crime scene: did the record business just happen to be at the wrong place, at the wrong time or did they have this death coming to them?
+So part one, the crime scene: did the record business just happen to be at the wrong place, at the wrong time or did they have this death coming to them?
 Was this a murder, was this a suicide, was it negligence, or was it old age that led to this death?

 Let’s take an initial peek into the record business series of unfortunate assumptions: